Coru89/tway/src/content/pages/services/websites.md

   backgroundColor: grey
   heading: Why Tway?
   cards:
+  - title: Pride in performance
+    summary: Our web solutions are optimized to provide excellent speed.
+For our devs, peformance is an obsession.
+We know the cost of a slow website.
+Today's user's are unapollegtically impatient and will not wait for a slow page load.
+A slow site will cost your business.
+An slow page load will increase bounce rate and negtively impact your SEO score in google.
+    linkPath: ''
+    icon: ''
+  - title: One size doesn’t fit all
+    summary: Many development agencies take the lazy approach of using the same technologies over and over again just because of their familiarity which is ofen a determint to project result.
+Before writing a single line of code, we take into consideration budget, time frame, requirements, goals and customers’ level of technical profiency before deciding a CMS or technical approach.
+    linkPath: ''
+    icon: ''
+  - title: Optimized for Google
+    summary: 'What good is a website that is hard to find?
+All of our websites are optimized to receive a perfect techincal SEO and accessibility score from Google.
+      We use Google’s own lighthouse tool to ensure our solutions are high ranking scores in performance, SEO, best practices and accessibility. '
+    linkPath: ''
+    icon: ''
   - title: An exceptional UX deisgn is not a nice-to-have
     summary: Tway beleives users should not have to think.
 Provinding an intutive and delightful navigation expereince is everything.
 All tway solutions are designed